Tuesday, October 25, 2011

 The essential characteristics of plants

 The following is intended as a very concise summary of the characteristics of plants that distinguish them from animals and other organisms.
 It is provided as a guide to students, instructors, and the botanically curious who want to grasp the big picture of plant life.
-Future posts will expand on some of these concepts.
+My book, "Plant Life: a Brief History," expands on these themes in an evolutionary context, exploring how and why plants are the way they are.

 1. Plants are photosynthetic.
 Plants are primarily oxygenic photoautotrophs, i.e. they conduct photosynthesis in which oxygen is released as a byproduct.
 They share this fundamental metabolism with cyanobacteria, various organisms referred to as algae, and even a few animals.
 Photosynthesis in plants and algae occurs in chloroplasts, which are descendants of cyanobacteria captured through primary endosymbiosis.